This article describes how to disable the Frame Server for Nuke, Nuke Studio and Hiero, and prevent creating additional Nuke processes during launch.

 NOTE: These instructions are based on having Nuke installed in the default location.
 If this is not the case then the commands will need to be modified accordingly to run from your custom installation location.

-More information about using the Frame Server in Nuke can be found in our Nuke Online Help under the Rendering Using the Frame Server chapter.
+More information about using the Frame Server in Nuke can be found in the Nuke documentation, under the Rendering Using the Frame Server chapter.

 We're sorry to hear thatPlease tell us why